ericoporto/ags-manual-wiki/MusicAndSound.md

 **Priorities and channels**

 AGS currently has an 8-channel audio system, which means that up to 8 sounds can be playing at the same time.
-With the default Audio Types settings, one channel is reserved for speech, one for music and one for ambient sounds; thus leaving 5 available for sound effects.
+One channel is always reserved for the speech voice-over and you cannot change that, so you have 7 at your disposal.
+By default Audio Types reserve one channel for music and one for ambient sounds; thus leaving 5 available for other types, but you can change that to your needs.

+**NOTE:** Because total number of channels is a constant, AGS does not guarantee to reserve exactly as many channels as you set.
+Channels are reserved in the order of types in the project, so if you set "MaxChannels" to 5 for music and 5 for sounds, then at runtime the game will reserve 5 for music and only 2 remaining for sounds.

 If you try to play an audio clip and there are no channels available, then an existing one will be stopped and the new one will take its